Whitehall Township Man, Edward Joel Rosario-Jimenez, Charged In Deadly Double Shooting In Lehigh Valley Walmart Parking Lot

 The witness says she heard gunshots and let in the Toyota, but Rosario-Jimenez remained in the parking lot.

-Another witness says they saw Rosario-Jimenez fire several gunshots at the victims.MORE NEWS: Cape May County Zoo Welcomes 1-Year-Old Grant's Zebra Lydia
+Another witness says they saw Rosario-Jimenez fire several gunshots at the victims.MORE NEWS: Philadelphia School District, Teacher's Union To Hold News Conference About Return To In-Person Learning, Sources Say

 Investigators found a handgun hidden in a snowbank adjacent to where the shooting happened.